 The right sidebar should already be familiar to you.
 The various modules can be moved around to suit your needs or hidden by clicking the Screen Options tab at the very top right of your browser window and unchecking the modules you want to remove from view.

-If you previously used the MySite Classic editor, the WP Admin Classic editor toolbar icons and buttons should be familiar to you.
+If you previously used the MySite Classic editor, the WP Admin Classic editor toolbar icons and buttons should also be familiar.
 If not, this support guide to the Visual editor will help.
 If you previously composed your posts or pages in HTML in the MySite Classic editor’s HTML tab, the Text tab is where you can do that now.

 Now that we’re here, let’s take a breather and enjoy the view!